connexcs/docs/docs/webphone.md

 === "Advanced"
     * **Flags**- Select the items to display on WebPhone

-        :material-menu-right:`Hide UUID`: UUID is a unique deploy & version identifier, this is what you should ask your end user for if you need to report a problem to us.
+    &emsp;:material-menu-right:`Hide UUID`: UUID is a unique deploy & version identifier, this is what you should ask your end user for if you need to report a problem to us.
 It is displayed in the side menu.

 	:material-menu-right:`Menu Right`: Change the normally left menu into a right menu.